Jerry Beck: Teaching

 In the 1990s, Beck taught courses on the art of animation at UCLA, NYU, and The School of Visual Arts.
 Through 2018 he also taught animation history at Woodbury University in Burbank, California.
 As of 2020, Beck teaches in the Character Animation department of CalArts School of Film/Video and ANIM 3000 - History of Animation at MTSU.

 Producing and consulting

 Jerry Beck co-produced or was a consultant on many home entertainment compilations of Looney Tunes, MGM Cartoons, Disney Home Video, Betty Boop, and others.

 In 1989, he co-founded Streamline Pictures and brought anime films, Akira, Vampire Hunter D, and Hayao Miyazaki's Castle in the Sky to the United States.
 He also compiled collections of cartoons from Warner Bros., Woody Woodpecker, and the Fleischer Studios.

 As vice president of Nickelodeon Movies, he helped develop The Rugrats Movie (1998) and Mighty Mouse.

 In 2006, Beck created and produced an animated pilot for Frederator Studios at Nickelodeon.
 That cartoon, Hornswiggle, aired on Nicktoons Network in 2008 as part of the Random!
 Cartoons series.

 Volunteering

 In 1993, Jerry Beck became a founding member of the Cartoon Network advisory board and he currently serves as Vice President of the ASIFA-Hollywood board.

+Appearance on The Anime Business

+Episode 9 of The Anime Business, a documentary interview series produced by AnimEigo, features Jerry Beck.
+The episode was released on October 27, 2025, on the AnimEigo YouTube channel and is hosted by Justin Sevakis.
+Beck discusses his early exposure to Japanese animation through UHF television broadcasts in New York, his subsequent work screening anime at comic book conventions, and his career in film distribution at studios including Orion Pictures and United Artists.
+He describes the 1987 World Animation Festival as a turning point, after which he and Carl Macek co-founded Streamline Pictures in 1989 to license Japanese animation for the American theatrical and home video markets.
+Titles distributed by Streamline included Akira, My Neighbor Totoro, and Kiki's Delivery Service.
+Beck also addresses the role of the video rental market in expanding the American audience for anime during this period, and references his work as an animation historian and author.